The Best Robotic Pool Cleaners – Ratings and Buyer’s Guide

 - Thoroughly drain all the water from the cleaner when you take it out.
 Your owner’s manual should tell you how.
 If not, look for videos online.

-- Clean the unit after each cycle – clear brushes and wheels of debris, and empty and rinse the filters.
+- Clean the unit after each cycle, including clearing brushes and wheels of debris, and emptying and rinsing the filters.

 - Replace any worn brushes or filters ASAP.